aditya-kapilavai/Intrinsic-metrics/Ab intio phase solutions/Generic solutions_closest regular point on the collinearity variety/Readme.txt

-Solutions are mentioned in Table 6 of the paper.

-These are the generic critical points for the optimization problem given by Eq.
+This folder contains a summary of generic finite solutions obtained from the ab-initio phase for $L$, as given by Eq.
 3.9 of the paper.
-206 corresponds total number of  generic finite solutions obtained in ab-initio phase
+In the user-defined homotopy phase, 206 paths are to be tracked.
+The number 206 corresponds to the root count provided in Table 5 of the paper.

+If you have any more text that needs correction or any other questions, feel free to ask!